pytchlang/pytch-tutorials/hello/tutorial.md

 programs without Sprites, so the Pytch web site puts that line in for you when you make a new project.

-Next we will tell Python that we want _all_ the pytch features (later on we'll see why it's useful to sometimes only include some features).

 When you see a block of code like this, with some lines of text shown in green with "+" symbols in front of them, it's telling you to change your project so that it has the new lines in green added to it.
 Add